-1. Cheating, plagiarism, or other forms of academic dishonesty
+- 1. Cheating, plagiarism, or other forms of academic dishonesty - a.

-- a.
 For purposes of this policy, the term "cheating" includes, but is not limited to: (1) use of any unauthorized assistance in taking quizzes, tests, or examinations; (2) use of sources beyond those authorized by the instructor in writing papers, preparing reports, solving problems, or carrying out other assignments; (3) the acquisition, without permission, of tests or other academic material belonging to a member of Quantic staff; (4) engaging in any behavior specifically prohibited by an instructor in the course syllabus or class discussion; (5) soliciting written projects or case study solutions from other students or third-party sources. - b.
 The term "plagiarism" includes, but is not limited to, the use, by paraphrase or direct quotation, of the published or unpublished work of another person without full and clear acknowledgment.
 It also includes the unacknowledged use of materials prepared by another person or agency engaged in the selling of term papers or other academic materials. - c.
 Academic dishonesty includes, but is not limited to, distributing completed coursework to other students in the program or otherwise making Quantic coursework available publicly online. - 2.
 Furnishing false information to any Quantic official, staff member, or office, or engaging in deceptive, false, misleading, coercive, or fraudulent behavior. - 3.
 Forgery, alteration, or misuse of any Quantic document, record, or instrument of identification. - 4.
 Violating applicable laws or regulations. - 5.
 Disrupting or obstructing teaching, research, administration, disciplinary proceedings, or other Quantic activities. - 6.
 Using rude or disrespectful language towards Quantic students, faculty, or staff, or otherwise contributing to a hostile learning environment. - 7.
 Engaging in threatening, harassing, violent, menacing, disorderly, stalking, vulgar, lewd, obscene, indecent, or defamatory behavior. - 8.
 Collecting personal information from another without explicit consent, such as making an audio or video record of a community member without knowledge or consent when such a recording is likely to cause injury or distress. - 9.
 Theft, destruction, or defacement of the property of Quantic or another person, including distribution of files containing potentially damaging software or programs. - 10.
 Promoting bigotry, racism, hatred, or harm against any group or individual. - 11.
 Assault or sexual misconduct. - 12.
-Conduct that violates Quantic's Terms of Use, Privacy Policy, Student Handbook, or other Quantic policies or procedures. - 13.
-Theft or abuse of Quantic's information technology or courseware resources, including but not limited to: - a.
+Solicitation of Quantic students or alumni for commercial or personal purposes, unless with prior authorization by Quantic. - 13.
+Conduct that violates Quantic's Terms of Use, Privacy Policy, Student Handbook, or other Quantic policies or procedures.

+- 14. Theft or abuse of Quantic's information technology or courseware resources, including but not limited to: - a.
 Unauthorized access to or use of the Network, Quantic's website, or other Quantic resources. - b.
 Use of another individual's identification and/or password. - c.
-Use of information technology and Network resources to interfere with the work of another student, staff member or Quantic official.
+Use of information technology and Network resources to interfere with the work of another student, staff member or Quantic official. - d.

-- d.
 Use of information technology and Network resources to send obscene or abusive messages. - e.
 Access to or use of information technology and Network resources to interfere with, damage, disable, or impair normal operation of the system, platform, or website. - f.
 Falsification of digital records pertaining to academic performance or activities. - g.
 Publishing coursework solutions on third-party platforms. - h.
 Use of information technology and Network resources in violation of Quantic's policies or federal, state, or local laws or another's legal rights (including intellectual property rights, rights of privacy, or publicity).
-Quantic reserves the right to revoke an individual's use of the Network or other information technology resources at any time with or without notice or cause.
-The Network is the sole property of Quantic.
-Use of the Network and emails or other electronic messages received or sent to Quantic is not guaranteed to be private as we maintain the right to monitor their use at any time with or without notice.